 Overwhelmed with the challenges of parenting toddlers?
 Discover the best tips to better communicate with your child and avoid another tantrum.

-To this day, my husband and I haven’t returned to our local car museum.
+To this day, my husband and I haven’t returned to a local car museum.

-Seven years ago (seven!) we decided to take our then-toddler to see the car exhibits.
+We took our then-toddler to see the car exhibits.
 We had just made it to the main lobby when he decided to throw a fit about being there.
-Trying to convince him to visit the exhibits or play with the hands-on toys and activities was useless.
+Trying to convince him to visit the exhibits or play with the hands-on toys and activities were useless.

 My husband and I looked at each other, in a What are we going to do? sort of way.
 We had just paid for the tickets and the parking, and felt silly walking straight back out the door.